airminded/troveairbot2-mastodon/README.md

 (~~Bluesky notes coming soon~~...)

+20250818: added ability to filter Trove results by a year range (START_YEAR to END_YEAR).
+This are optional; if either variable is not set the behaviour defaults to searching all available years

 20250222: updated to use Trove API V3: https://api.trove.nla.gov.au/v3/index.html

 Modified by [Brett Holman](https://airminded.org) to post to Mastodon instead of Twitter.
 It is now optimised to run on Heroku (rather than Glitch).
 The following config vars will need to be defined on Heroku: